What is Volume Shadow Copy?

 How to restore deleted files or folders via Shadow Copy?

-Using Windows Restore Previous versions feature
+Method 1: Using Windows Restore Previous Versions feature in Windows 7

 Step 1.
 Select the file or folder you want to restore in a previous state.
 You can navigate to the file or folder and right-click it.